85-hub/consumer-loan-investment-strategy-simulator/README.md

 **insert ROI chart here**

 This repository is my attempt at using machine learning in order to remedy that situation.
 The goal is to create a model that will accurately predict a loan's future ROI in order to avoid poorly-performing loans and choose the more profitable options.

-## Motivation
-Consumer loans are a relatively new asset class available for private citizens to invest in.
-They potentially offer returns similar to traditional investments while offering lower portfolio volatility.
-However, a significant number of consumer loans are defaulted on by the borrowers.
-A significant amount of capital can be lost to defaults if a portfolio invests in loans based off of poor criteria.
-The goal of this project is to construct a model to predict the ROI of a loan in order to determine if it would be a good investment.
-Once a model is built it can be run through a portfolio simulation of historical loan payment data to analyze how the model's strategy would have performed.

 ## Data Sources